There are so many great day trips from Tirana; making it one of the best bases in Albania to get out and explore the country.

 Berat is one of my favorite day tours from Tirana and visiting is an amazing way to spend a day getting to know the heart of Albania.

 Getting There: There are regular buses from Tirana bus station to Berat leaving approximately every 30 minutes, so it’s one of the best day trips from Tirana by bus.
 The journey will take around 2 hours and 45 minutes each way.
+Alternatively, you can take this day trip that I mentioned above.

 2. Mount Gamti and Lake Bovilla